BwithE/shelk/README.md

 It will copy the modified **_"Filebeat.service"_** files for the different data types.

-After, another script gets called to create the proper pipelines for the data sets.
+After, other scripts gets called to create the proper pipelines, ojects, and DASHBOARDS.

 Based off the data sets that are injested, you can also use my pre-built **_Index Patterns_**.